-It is difficult to get your dog eating when they are not feeling themselves.
-We have found and detailed a number of appetizing or easy to eat food for sick dogs.
+It is difficult to get your dog to eat when they are not feeling themselves.
+We have found and detailed a number of appetizing or easy-to-eat food for sick dogs.
 But remember to always consult a vet to help treat the overall problem and if you have any worries at all.

 Determining What to Feed Your Sick Dog

-However, if your dog suffers from a more serious disease, their diet will need to be much more specific.
-If they are suffering from cancer, for example, they may require either specific nutrients or different proportions of those to a healthy dog.
-This is because their body will require aid in different areas and varying food types can be beneficial for this.
-Hence why you should always consult your vet first, as it can help to diagnose and treat something more quickly, and in more ways than one.
+However, if your dog has a more serious illness like cancer, it will need a specific diet.
+For example, they may require certain nutrients or different proportions of nutrients than a healthy dog.
+This is because their body needs help in different areas, and different types of food can be beneficial for this.
+That’s why it’s important to always consult your vet first.
+They can help diagnose and treat the issue more quickly and in more ways than one

 Here we explain how to prepare each food type (if needed) and what benefits they can bring.
 Furthermore, we will specify what illnesses and diseases these food types are best suited for and why.